magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39993-inventory-changes-done-through-api-are-not-reflected-on-the-frontend.md

     }
     ```
 1. Check this simple product from the backend and verify that it is updated to **In Stock**.
 1. Load the configurable product from the frontend and click on each color.
-Notice the size M when you click on **Red** color.
+Notice the size **M** when you click on **Red** color.

 <ins>Expected results</ins>:

-COC001-Red-M option should not cross out because we have updated it to **In Stock** through API.
+COC001-Red-M option is not crossed out because we have updated it to **In Stock** through API.

 <ins>Actual results</ins>:

-COC001-Red-M option still crossed out, even though it is [ In Stock ].
+COC001-Red-M option is still crossed out, even though it is  In Stock.

 ## Apply the patch